marionm/metachess/README.md

 1. `node metachess.js`
 1. Hit localhost:3000 in your browser

-### Adding and using a new rule set
+### Adding a new rule set

 Create a new file under `models/ruleSets`, create an array of `Rule` objects, and export a `RuleSet`.
-Then, load and export the new `RuleSet` in `models/ruleSets.js`, and switch to it in `controllers/api/games.js`.

-This obviously needs some improvements (like making the rule set a property of a game, and having a selector in the UI), but yeah.
+A good example is `models/ruleSets/metachessDefault.js`.

 ### License